-If your organization is looking to strengthen its cyber defenses or implement a security program for the first time to meet DFARS compliance requirements, the NIST SP 800-171 framework could be the perfect fit.
+If your organization is looking to strengthen its cyber defenses or implement a security program for the first time to meet DFARS compliance requirements, the NIST SP 800-171 framework is the foundation.
 Many companies are still using an ad-hoc approach to cybersecurity and neglecting the importance of setting an industry standard at the foundation.
 Silent Sector can help you choose the appropriate controls, analyze deficiencies, create a roadmap, and implement proactive security measures to achieve NIST SP 800-171 alignment.

-Silent Sector builds and matures proactive cybersecurity programs aligned to NIST SP 800-171, to develop a long-term cyber risk management foundations that allow organizations to operate with clarity and peace of mind.
+Silent Sector builds and matures proactive cybersecurity programs aligned to NIST SP 800-171, to develop a long-term cyber risk management foundations that allow defense organizations to operate with clarity and peace of mind.

 From complete framework alignment services to individual control support such as penetration testing and governance documentation development, the Silent Sector Expertise-Driven Cybersecurity methodology provides customized services to companies looking to align with the NIST SP 800-171 risk assessment framework.